WRITE OR DIE!

 approach to the writing craft.
 For me, the creative process is as essential as taking my next breath.

-the chrome letters on my family's Philco refrigerator with my forefinger, eager to learn to read.
-Though quick with
+letters on my family's Philco refrigerator with my forefinger, eager to learn to read.
+Though quick with the alphabet, I

 I began my literary career writing bad poetry in